digitallyinduced/ihp/Guide/oauth.markdown

 devenv up
 ```

-Now you can run `./start` again and the `ihp-oauth-google` package is enabled.

 ### Schema Changes

 For Google OAuth Login to work, we need to add a `google_user_id TEXT` column to our `users` table.
 The column needs to be nullable and have `NULL` as the default value.